bbengfort/bbengfort.github.io/_drafts/graph-blocking-for-entity-resolution.md

 - constructing a graph from triples
 - drawing the graph
 - computing # of pairwise comparisons
 - computing # of edge blocked comparisons
 - printing info about the graph
 - performing similarity comparisons
 - fuzz blocking

+Our approach for blocking will be to eliminate pairs for comparison that share a detail node in its neighborhood.
+The idea is that since most detail objects require a monetary transaction (e.g. registering for a workshop), it is likely that two are different.
+However, if an two people register for two different workshops, then they might have done so using a different name or email.

 ## Conclusion